jfrog/xray-client-java/README.md

-# Artifactory Xray Client
+# Xray Java Client

-JFrog Artifactory Xray Client adds JFrog Xray scanning capabilities to your java application.
+JFrog Xray Client adds JFrog Xray scanning capabilities to your java application.

 # Building and Testing the Sources